Vickers Wellington Mk1A

 1939, Brooklands Aircraft Factory, On long term display

-In 1976 the Wellington was located in the Loch by a team of American Loch Ness Monster hunters and was successfully salvaged on 21/9/85 by the Loch Ness Wellington Association assisted by the National Heritage Memorial Fund.
+In 1976 the Wellington was located in the Loch by a team of American Loch Ness Monster hunters and was successfully salvaged on 21st September 1985 by the Loch Ness Wellington Association, assisted by the National Heritage Memorial Fund.
 Despite nearly forty-five years underwater, the aeroplane was remarkably well preserved.
-The tail lights still worked when connected to a modern battery and many of the crew’s personal effects remained in the fuselage.
+The navigation lights still worked when connected to a modern battery and many of the crew’s personal effects remained in the fuselage.

 Engine: Two 1,050hp Bristol Pegasus Mk XVIII engines

 Weight: (empty) 18,556lb (8,435kg); (gross) 28,500lb (12,900kg)

 Armament: four Browning 0.303in machine-guns in two twin turrets at nose and tail; two 0.303in machine-guns could also be carried in a ventral turret; bomb load 4,500lb (2,045kg)